Things to Do in Lausanne in August

 August Events & Festivals

-Festival de la Cité
+Festival Cité